 Where do the cars and trucks at the Auto Auctions come from?

-They come from a variety or sources, including: tow impounds, police seizures, old police cars, government fleet surplus, dealer trade-ins, bank repos, abandoned vehicles, and many more.
+They come from a variety or sources, including: tow impounds, police seizures, government fleet surplus, dealer trade-ins, bank repos, abandoned vehicles, old police cars, and more.

 In most cases, the person or persons from whom the items were confiscated are permitted to attend and bid directly on the items that were confiscated.
 This provides a great opportunity to reclaim personal items and heirlooms that may have sentimental value.